History made: Humane Society of Eastern Carolina adopts 700 animals in 2016

 GREENVILLE, N.C.
 (WNCT) – For the first time ever, the Humane Society of Eastern Carolina adopted more than 700 pets in a year.

-Gina Dunn with the shelter said even before their last adoption event Friday, 725 animals had found their forever homes in 2016.
+Gina Dunn with the shelter said 743 animals had found their forever homes in 2016.
 That number surpassed the 688 they adopted in 2015.

 Dunn said while they are happy with such high numbers, they still focus on quality adoptions and not quantity.